-Join us virtually us on Thursday, October 29 for our 4th Annual Triage Practice Group Trainings and our 13th Annual Pro Bono Award Celebration.
-Become a sponsor today to help further Access to Justice.
+Join us virtually us on Thursday, October 29 for our 13th Annual Pro Bono Award Celebration and 4th Annual Triage Practice Group Trainings.
+Become a sponsor to help further access to Justice.

-Triage is a comprehensive partnership between Legal Aid and the private bar involving critical needs handled by virtual practice groups led by private bar Champions!
-Read more here.
+The Triage Project is a comprehensive partnership between the Central Virginia Legal Aid Society and the private bar involving critical needs handled by virtual practice groups led by private bar Champions.
+Read more.

-Join us for a plenary session featuring Supreme Court of Virginia Justice William C. Mims, followed by breakout training sessions on focused areas of need: Housing, Eviction Diversion, Protective Orders, No-Fault Divorce, General Counsel for NPOs, or attend the Triage/JusticeServer overview session.
-Come learn how you can personally impact the access to justice gap!
+Join us for a plenary session followed by training focused eviction diversion.
+Learn how you can personally impact the access to Justice gap!
 (CLE applications will be submitted).

-Following the Triage trainings, we will host our annual Pro Bono Celebration, featuring Keynote remarks from City of Richmond Mayor Levar Stoney, honoring the good works of the Foundation’s volunteers and recognizing our 2019 award recipients:
+Following the Triage trainings, we will host our annual Pro Bono Celebration, featuring keynote speaker Eve Runyon, President and CEO of the Pro Bono Institute, honoring the good works of the Foundation’s volunteers and recognizing our 2020 award recipients.

 PREMIER & CHAMPION: